peilun-he/PDSim/README.md

 Therefore, we have the non-linear state-space model
 $$x_t = c + E x_{t-1} + w_t,$$
 $$y_t = H(x_t)^\top e^{(T-t)G} \vec{p} + v_t.$$

-### Some Other Hints
-1. Once users enter all parameters, the data will be generated automatically.
-Users do NOT need to click any buttons.
-However, if users wish to generate more realisations under the same set of parameters, please click the 'Generate new data' button.

-2. The seed to generate random numbers is fixed, i.e., for the same set of parameters, users will get exactly the same data every time they use PDSim.

-3. Futures prices in all tables / plots are REAL prices (NOT the logarithm), no matter which model is used.

-4. The 95% confidence interval is shown as a grey ribbon on each plot.

-5. Because of the limitation of filtering methods, the standard error of the estimated futures price on the first day is extremely large.
-All plots of contracts estimation start from the second day.

 ## Contributions and Supports
 If you find any bugs or want to make a contribution to this package, please create a GitHub issue at: https://github.com/peilun-he/PDSim/issues.